North Dakota Angus Association holds Annual Meeting and Banquet

 Angus University carcass award winners were announced by Mike Wendel.
 These monetary awards are sponsored by Neogen, Midcontinent Livestock Supplements and LaMoure Feed and Seed.
 They were presented to Pete Thompson, Kintyre for first and 2nd place, and Dallas Bakken, Napoleon for 3rd place.

 The board recognized Sheridan Ellingson, St. Anthony, on her First-Place award in Creative Writing, Junior Division at the 2020 National Junior Angus Show.
+These national award accomplishments are a big deal and the NDAA is proud to have such active youth within the organization.
 Sheridan is the daughter of Chad and Julie Ellingson.

 In addition, the Junior Board members presented the Junior High Point Award to Hailey Spickler, Glenfield, for being the Junior Field Day participant that accumulated the most points from contests and showing cattle.
 Hailey is the daughter of Nathan and Emily Spickler.